The life skills in this post will get you through any difficulty…almost any. If it is indeed your time to die, none of the following skills will help.

 As long as you’re still above ground, one or more of following life skills will help you cut through any other challenge in life.
 Any other.

-At one time or another, we all need these skills.
+At one time or another, we all need these life skills.
 In the text below, I’ll share some personal examples of how these life skills have served me in the darkest, most difficult situations in my own life.

 That’s right, I know the best personal development models in the world.
 Yep – I’ve acquired the life skills that gurus sell for tens of thousands.
 I’ve studied with the masters.
-You know all those promises that gurus make about how great life can be when you buy their stuff?
+You know all those promises about how great life can be when you buy their stuff?
 I believed them all, bought the programs, put people and pedestals and sat at their feet.

 None of the gurus’ promises have actually been true.
 Life has never been easy – and I no longer expect it to be.
 My climb to the top has been two steps forward, one step back, fumble, screw up * deal with disaster * and keep going.
 That’s the raw truth.